Winter, Spring, Summer or Fall?

 New Years Eve is also special!
 Gatlinburg has a midnight ball drop and fireworks.
 The Island of Pigeon Forge offers a free concert, countdown to midnight and fireworks.

 Winterfest kicks off generally the second Wednesday of November.
-In 2017, it will start on November 8th and run through the end of February.
+In 2018, it should start on November 14th and run through the end of February.
 During Winterfest, the cities of Pigeon Forge, Gatlinburg and Sevierville will transform into a winter wonderland full of beautiful light displays and Christmas decorations.

 Gatlinburg will block off the main strip from traffic and hold a chili cook off to kick off their Winterfest celebration (we went to this and it was really fun)!